 Amy coaches students that are typical teens.
 Amy works with teens that are willing participants and motivated to work on themselves, on their goals.
 The teen client must be able to sustain 45 minutes of focusing.
 The work is socially and emotionally based.
 The most likely areas of focus are self-awareness, self-managment, decision making, relationship skills and social awareness.
 If your teen has difficulties sustaining focus or struggles with behavior then Amy’s coaching is not the right fit for your teen.

-Each coaching relationship is individualized according to clients needs.
+Each coaching relationship is individualized according to the teen’s needs.
 There is no one-size fits all application.
-The coach takes time getting to know client, fostering understanding and safety in the coaching session.
-There will be questionnaires to fill out and a face to face meeting (via Zoom or in person).
-This allows the client to get a feeling of what it would be like to work with our coach, Amy.
-The coach focuses on the clients’ agendas, and not the stakeholders (parents/caregivers).
+Coach Amy takes time getting to know the teen, fostering understanding and safety in the coaching session.
+It is highly recommended to schedule or request a complimentary conversation with Coach Amy and the teen.
+This allows the teen client to get a feeling of what it would be like to work with Amy.
+Please keep in mind that the coach focuses on the teen’s agendas, and not the stakeholders (parents/caregivers).
 Coaching sessions can be in person or virtual.

 Aspire, LLC., is all inclusive.